whadziewicz/algoliasearch-magento-2/README.md

 The extension officially supports only 2.0.X versions of Magento.
 It's possible to use it for versions >= 2.1.0, but some unexpected issues might appear.
 When you experience that, please [open an issue](https://github.com/algolia/algoliasearch-magento-2/issues/new).

-Documentation
+Documentation & demo
 --------------

-Check out our documentation on [community.algolia.com/magento](https://community.algolia.com/magento/m2-documentation/).
+Check out our documentation on [community.algolia.com/magento](https://community.algolia.com/magento/m2-documentation/) and live demo on [https://magento2.algolia.com](https://magento2.algolia.com).

 Installation
 ------------